10 Shear Loading in Beams

 s = Spacing between nails [m, in.]

-Sometimes fasteners may be placed horizontally (Figure 10.13).
-In these cases we should still draw a line along the seam perpendicular to the fastener (so vertically in this case).
-We can then use the area either to the left or right of this line to determine the first moment of area.
-Note that we still use the vertical distance between the centroid of our chosen area and the neutral axis of the cross-section.
+Sometimes fasteners may be placed horizontally (Figure 10.14).
+In these cases still draw a line along the seam perpendicular to the fastener (so vertically here).
+Then use the area either to the left or right of this line to determine the first moment of area.
+Note that we still use the vertical distance between the centroid of the chosen area and the neutral axis of the cross-section.
+For cross-sections with an axis of symmetry, choose to draw either one vertical line and use the area to the left (or right) of this line or two vertical lines, one at each seam, and use the area between (or outside) these lines.

 Example 10.5 works through a problem with two rows of nails at each seam.